csv-seb/urban-logistics-forecaster/README.md

 | XGBoost | 42.26 | 4.64s | Strong performance, slower training |
 | LightGBM (Optimized) | 40.03 | 0.19s | Best balance of accuracy & efficiency |

-Using **Permutation Importance**, I reduced the feature set from 31 to 7, improving generalization and reducing training time by over 65%.
+Using **Permutation Importance**, I reduced the feature set from 31 to 7, improving generalization and reducing training time by approximately 68%.

 ## Key Insights & Results